 My parents were in the curios business for years; from the 60s.
 At one point in my life I had to go work in that business.
 I’d say that the concept is very similar to TRFC because it’s art.
 It’s not just a table nor is it just a reproduced Maasai sculpture.
 It’s a masterfully carved piece.
 But then Deepa also loves this sort of stuff and the rustic finish to this furniture.
 She used to pick up a piece once in a blue moon and it was always in your face at home.
 So when I was thinking that we needed to do something to expand Deepa Dosaja LTD into a lifestyle brand, I thought that a good place to start would be with these unique items.

-How do you ensure that that they are all genuine antiques from India?
+How do you ensure that they are all genuine antiques from India?

 I have people in India who are trained in the trade.
 But let’s say you have something like a door, if it’s one of those old vintage doors you can easily tell based on a photo.
 This is because old wood normally isn’t in the best shape and it needs to be cleaned up.
 For the pieces that I’m not entirely comfortable with, say for example something comes in and it has a lot more paint on it, they can leave it at the workshop and when I go on one of my frequent trips to India I can look at it in person.
 But a lot of this business is done on trust.

-How old would say the pieces are in general
+How old would you say the pieces are in general?

 How DO you maintain these pieces?